When moving over from traditional shampoos to more natural methods, No Poo baking soda recipes are very popular.

 - Wash out thoroughly.

-- Repeat twice a week until scalp is clear.
+- Repeat twice a week until the scalp is clear.

 If you follow the baking soda wash with an apple cider vinegar wash you improve the chances of your scalp healing quickly.